 6) Continuous Improvement: Kanban Software supports the principle of continuous improvement by providing data and metrics for analysis.
 Through features like cycle time, lead time, and cumulative flow diagrams, teams can measure their performance, pinpoint improvement areas, and implement changes accordingly.

-7) Automation and Efficiency: Kanban Software often offers automation features that reduce manual effort while increasing efficiency.
-Tasks can be automatically assigned, deadlines can be set, and notifications can be triggered based on predefined rules.
+7) Automation and Efficiency: Kanban Metrics play a crucial role in Kanban Software, which often includes automation features to reduce manual effort while enhancing efficiency.
+Tasks can be automatically assigned, deadlines can be set, and notifications can be triggered based on predefined rules, all while tracking performance through key Kanban Metrics.

 8) Scalability and Adaptability: Kanban Software can scale with the needs of an organisation.
 As teams grow and projects grow more complex, the software can accommodate additional users, tasks, and projects.